leslie-martinez/Factorial-Project/README.md

 1. Install Docker Desktop on you machine and login with your Docker Hub account.
 2. Clone the project from the [repository](https://github.com/leslie-martinez/factorial-project)
+3. Create a `.env` file at the root of the project containing the following attributes:
+    > DB_HOST=localhost
+    > DB_DATABASE=factorial_api
+    > DB_PORT=5432
+    > DB_USER=api_user
+    > DB_PASSWORD=password
-2. Open the project in your machine or navigate to the folder in your Terminal and run `npm run start:dev`
+4. Open the project in your machine or navigate to the folder in your Terminal and run `npm run start:dev`
-3. Your local server should now be running on port 3000.
+5. Your local server should now be running on port 3000.
 You can access it at `http://localhost:3000`.

 ### Rebuild Docker container
 1. Run `docker compose down --remove-orphans`